BiomedSciAI/fuse-med-ml/fuse/data/README.md

 Finally, OpClip() and OpToRange() pre-process the image.

 ## Visualization - VisProbOp
-This op can be placed between different steps at the pipeline , it must be used only in the pipeline.
+This op can be placed between different steps at the pipeline , it registers an object in the pipeline to be visualized now/later.

 Each step can have an optional name which will appear in every image and file created by the visualizer.